FAQ – Residence Hall

 The residence hall generally opens during the weekend prior to the beginning of classes.

 What does the residence hall look like?

 The residence hall is a three-story suite-style building.
 Each suite has two bedrooms and a private bathroom shared by all students in the suite.
-The building has a lounge area on each of the three floors and a kitchen facility on the first floor, as well as laundry facilities on the second and third floors.
-Take a look.
+The building has a lounge area on first floor, a classroom on the second floor, a fitness center on the third floor, and a kitchen facility on the first floor, as well as laundry facilities on the second and third floors.

 How many students are assigned to a room?